 This is one of the most asked questions by every traveling enthusiast, whenever they go through our itinerary and services.
 What is the best time to trek Mount Everest Base Camp?

 Well, the question is genuine as many climbers and trekkers are usually confused.
 But meanwhile, they are eager about the world’s highest mountain, the graceful Mount Everest.

-We tell you, the peak season for Everest Base Camp trek is in Autumn and Spring.
-However, you can opt for this trek any time of the year.
+We tell you, the peak season for Everest Base Camp trek is Autumn and Spring.
+However, you can plan for this trek during any time of the year.
 The variation in the weather condition means the diversity in your trekking experiences.
 So, it is solely your choice about when to go on this trek.